Team

 Daisy Jones

-Daisy is our Business Administration Apprentice, helping out with general admin and learning about all things NMPAT.
-With a history of playing piano, she loves seeing the positive impact NMPAT has on children’s music education.
+Daisy is a member of the main office team, with a history of playing piano, loves seeing the positive impact NMPAT has on children’s music education.

 Having studied BA Hons Fine Art at the University of the West of England in Bristol, and originally hailing from Surrey, she moved to Northampton during the pandemic, and is still exploring all it has to offer!
 Outside of work you’ll find her at an art gallery, a gig or at the cinema.